Selecting and Arranging Objects

 You should select an object before modifying its properties.
 A selected object displays its boundary box with handles in the corners at the middle of each side.
 We will use these handles later.

-Most of the properties discussed below can be adjusted with an individual object, several objects or group selected.
+Most of the properties discussed below can be adjusted with an individual object, several objects or a group selected.
 Multiple selected objects, even not grouped, will respond to adjusting parameters in the same way as a group.
 For example, if you select two squares and change the width in the Geometry panel, the new value will be applied not to each of the squares but to the selection boundary.
 In order to apply the same value to all selected objects, use the Transform panel.

 Manipulating an Object on the Canvas